SulemanRasheed/SulemanRasheed/README.md

 </details>

 ---
+-->

 ## Honours & Awards
 - PhD Write-up Award, The University of Melbourne (2025)
-- Australian Research Council Industrial Transformative Tranining Centre (ARC ITTC) Travel Grant, The University of Melbourne (2024)
+- Australian Research Council Industrial Transformation Training Centre (ARC ITTC) Travel Grant, The University of Melbourne (2024)
 - Faculty of Engineering and IT Conference Travel Grant, The University of Melbourne (2023 & 2024)
 - BME GR Conference Attendance Award, The University of Melbourne (2022)
 - ARC ITTC Top-up Scholarship, The University of Melbourne (2021)